Energy-Modelling-Lab/DemoS_012_timesreport/README.md

 #6. \TIMESreport\TIMESreport_DemoS_012.xlsx
 Excel file which based on the csv-file from #5 shows results from TIMES using pivot tables.

-#7.
-Finally the case definitions in the demo_model has been updated to include #3 and #4.

-Additional documentation of the scripts will be added asap.
+Additional documentation of the scripts will be added on an ongoing basis.
 If you have commments or suggestions please let me know.

 Best regards,